-The pump performance curve is a chart plotted as the flow on the x-axis and Pressure head on the y-axis.
-The graph begins with zero flow i.e maximum pressure, also know as shutoff head which decreases gradually to the maximum flow rated.
+The pump performance curve is a chart plotted as the flow on the x-axis and the Pressure head on the y-axis.
+The graph begins with zero flow i.e maximum pressure, also know as shutoff head which decreases gradually to the maximum flow rate.

 Pump performance chart – Pump Curve

-As you can see in the above pump curve chart, pump characteristic curve consists of total 4 curves.
+As you can see in the above pump curve chart, the pump characteristic curve consists of a total of 4 curves.
 All the components and curves are discussed in details

 Pump Curve components